dghvici/ETL-Pipeline/README.md

 ### Key challenges

 Although we made good progress on the project, we didn't quite complete the brief within the given time of two weeks.
-The majority of the AWS infrasture can be succesfully deployed with data ingested successfully, however the load function is not fully complete and thus full automation of the MVP is not complete.
+The majority of the AWS infrastructure can be succesfully deployed with data ingested, however the load function is not fully complete and thus full automation of pipeline and delivery of the MVP is not complete.

 Some of the key challenges included: